Lawrence Kavenagh: Return to Sydney

 By January 1842, Kavenagh had returned to Sydney from Norfolk Island; whether he arrived as a free man or not, by mid-January he was incarcerated at the Hyde Park Barracks.
 By the 1840s the Hyde Park Barracks was being used for housing dangerous criminals.

-In 1842, the barracks were under the control of the notorious Deputy Superintendent, Timothy Lane, under whose watch the place “had descended into a dreaded place of brutality” where harsh punishment was the means of control and cruelty and corruption was entrenched among the convict officials.
+In 1842, the barracks were under the control of the notorious Deputy Superintendent, Timothy Lane, under whose watch the place "had descended into a dreaded place of brutality" where harsh punishment was the means of control and cruelty and corruption was entrenched among the convict officials.

-On 19 January 1842, Kavenagh received 36 lashes for “cutting his Irons”.
-On January 27 Kavenagh and another convict, Thomas Brown, escaped from the watch-house at the Hyde Park Barracks.
-On the evening of the escape the two men reached Double Bay and stole a fishing boat, in the process “threatening the life of a female” who sought to prevent them from doing so.
+On 19 January 1842, Kavenagh received 36 lashes for "cutting his Irons".
+On 27 January Kavenagh and another convict, Thomas Brown, escaped from the watch-house at the Hyde Park Barracks.
+On the evening of the escape the two men reached Double Bay and stole a fishing boat, in the process "threatening the life of a female" who sought to prevent them from doing so.
 The focus of the search for the escapees then shifted to the North Shore and the vicinity of Broken Bay.
 The next day it was reported that Kavanagh and Brown had robbed the house of Mrs. Reibey, Captain Innes’ mother-in-law, at Lane Cove where they stole various items including a musket.

-The colonial government offered a reward of ten pounds for the apprehension of either of the two convicts by “any free person”; for the apprehension of either absconder "by a prisoner of the crown" the reward offered was "the allowance of a conditional pardon.
+The colonial government offered a reward of ten pounds for the apprehension of either of the two convicts by "any free person"; for the apprehension of either absconder "by a prisoner of the crown" the reward offered was "the allowance of a conditional pardon.
 The published description of Lawrence Kavenagh was: height, 5 feet 7½ inches; complexion, "ruddy fresh"; brown hair, blue eyes and a "flat nose"; missing his "right little finger", "small scar on back of left hand, and on centre of forehead".
 Kavanagh and Brown established a base on the North Shore of the harbour where they concealed the articles they had "obtained by plunder".
 The bushrangers, during their brief period of “committing depredations in the neighbourhood of Sydney” moved freely from one side of the harbour to the other.